|

 day for a Turkish or any foreigner with different cultural background in

+Christian Europe.
 To go back to your question, I try to help

 and encourage a young hard working student to becoming a better fighter or one